The Rimington Trophy is awarded to the most outstanding center in NCAA Division FBS football.

 - Football Writers Association of America (FWAA)

-The Rimington Trophy will also use these four teams to determine the winner of the center award.
-Because the selectors of these four All-America teams can place centers in a "mix" of offensive linemen that includes guards and tackles, their 11-man first teams can often have two centers.
-Our policy will be to count all players that play primarily the center position for their respective teams as centers, even though they maybe listed as guards or tackles on the four All-American teams.
+The Rimington Trophy will also use these teams to determine the winner of the center award.
+Because the selectors of these All-America teams can place centers in a "mix" of offensive linemen that includes guards and tackles, their 11-man first teams can often have two centers.
+Our policy will be to count all players that play primarily the center position for their respective teams as centers, even though they maybe listed as guards or tackles on the three All-American teams.